UEFI-code/SelfAdaptiveActivation-CNN/README.md

-# Code for the paper "A Self-Adaptive and Multiple Activation Function Neural Network for Facial Expression Recognition"
+# Self Adaptive Activation Function for CNN

+Facial Expression Recognition Demo.

 Expected to work on Python3 and latest PyTorch.